meizabel/documentation/java/command_handler.md

 To be dispatched to the aggregate root, the command must have an attribute with an ID of the aggregate.
 See Writing Aggregate Commands for details.

-Notice the annotation @Susbscribe, which tells that the method participates in automatic dispatching of commands.
+**Note:** the annotation `@Susbscribe` tells that the method participates in automatic dispatching of commands.

-General Command Handlers
+## Abstract Command Handlers
+* Writes Status to Command Store
+* Writes Events to Event Store
+* Accepts Bounded Context in c'tor

 TODO: describe implementing an interface.

-Registering Command Handlers
+## Registering Command Handlers

 TODO: automatic registration of aggregate handlers by registering the corresponding repository.
 TODO: registering general command handlers with the engine.